trueaniki/graph-editor/README.md

-# Открыть приложение в браузере: -> build/index.html
+# Graph editor on pure JavaScript